rhasanbd/Study-of-Analogy-based-Learning-Image-Classification/README.md

 # Study of Analogy based Learning - Image Classification

-In this notebook, we investigate the following question:
+In this notebook series, we investigate the following question:

-- Do the distance-based metrics (e.g., Minkowski) provide a reliable measure of similarity between the images of the same class and different classes?
+- Do the distance-based metrics (e.g., Minkowski, Mahalanobis) provide a reliable measure of similarity between the images of the same class and different classes?

 The **analogy based** learning models such as K-Nearest Neighbors (K-NN) use distance similarity metric to classify images.
-Image pixels are considered as features.
+Typically, image raw pixel values are considered as features.
 Two images are "similar" (share the same semantic identity or class label) if their pixel-wise Minkowski distance is small.
-Using the **Euclidean distance** metric as a measure of similarity, we compare the intra-class and inter-class distances.
+Our goal is to investigate whether this is always true.
+If not, then why and if there is an effective way to use distance metric to determine semantic similarity.
+We use the **Euclidean distance** metric as a measure of similarity for comparing the intra-class and inter-class distances.
 We show that:

-- The distance-based metrics (e.g., Minkowski) are not effective, when applied at pixel level, for determining similarity between the images.
+- The distance-based metrics (e.g., Minkowski) are not effective, when applied at the raw pixel level, for determining similarity between the images.
 The inter-class distance is not necessarily and always larger/different from the intra-class distance.
 It depends on the dataset.